awsdocs/amazon-redshift-developer-guide/doc_source/r_Dateparts_for_datetime_functions.md

 ```

 EPOCH
-The Amazon Redshift implementation of EPOCH is relative to 1970\-01\-01 00:00:00\.000000 independent of the time zone where the server resides\.
-You might need to offset the results by the difference in hours depending on the time zone where the server is located\.
+The Amazon Redshift implementation of EPOCH is relative to 1970\-01\-01 00:00:00\.000000 independent of the time zone where the cluster resides\.
+You might need to offset the results by the difference in hours depending on the time zone where the cluster is located\.
  The following example demonstrates the following:

 1. Creates a table called EVENT\_EXAMPLE based on the EVENT table\.
 This CREATE AS command uses the DATE\_PART function to create a date column \(called PGDATE\_PART by default\) to store the epoch value for each event\.